Senegal

 Itinerary (Click to see more)

 Day 3: We’ll venture farther east to the area around Podor and Gamadji Sare.
-Here, where the Sahel borders the Sahara, the acacias and low scrub are home to some classic birds of the region—Cricket Warbler, the tiny Sennar Penduline Tit, Little Grey Woodpecker, and Golden Nightjar.
+Here, where the Sahel borders the Sahara, the acacias and low scrub are home to some classic birds of the region—Cricket Warbler, the tiny Sennar Penduline-Tit, Little Grey Woodpecker, and Golden Nightjar.
 Only the first is relatively easy to find, but by carefully searching the acacia groves, we hope to see them all.
 Other species we can expect include African Collared and Namaqua Doves, Sudan Golden Sparrow, both Black and Rufous-tailed Scrub-Robins, and Senegal Batis.
 There should be many European migrants about including Western Olivaceous and Western Bonelli’s Warblers, Woodchat Shrike, Western Black-eared Wheatear, and perhaps even the recently split Atlas Wheatear.
 When in an ecological frontier like this, there is always the chance of a surprise—for example, the recent establishment of Horus Swift as a breeding species, a mere 1,000 miles from its nearest known colonies.
 Night in Gamadji Sare.

 Day 4: We’ll spend another day in the acacia groves and scrub of the north, perhaps catching up with Little Green Bee-eater, White-rumped Seedeater, or species we might be missing.
-In the more desert-like areas, we’ll try for views of a day-roosting Golden Nightjar or Fulvous Chatterer before we drive westwards to the Djoudj National Bird Sanctuary.
+In the more desert-like areas, we’ll try for views of a day-roosting Golden Nightjar and Fulvous Chatterer before driving westwards to the Djoudj National Bird Sanctuary.
 En route, we’ll no doubt explore a few of the dry rice paddies where hordes of Red-billed Queleas and Yellow-crowned Bishops may be feeding and a Greater Painted-Snipe or two may be lurking in a quiet corner.
 We should arrive at the Djoudj in time to get an initial impression of this world-class wetland and to search for one of our major targets: the rather humble River Prinia.
-Only recently described, this unassuming specimen is restricted to riverine wetlands in the Sahel, and those in the Djoudj are among the most accessible.
+Only recently described, this unassuming bird is restricted to riverine wetlands in the Sahel, and those in the Djoudj are among the most accessible.
 Night in Djoudj National Bird Sanctuary.

-Day 5: The Djoudj National Bird Sanctuary is a seriously impressive, seasonally refreshed wetland.
+Day 5: The Djoudj is a seriously impressive, seasonally refreshed wetland.
 The first permanent fresh water south of the Sahara, it holds vast numbers of wintering Palearctic waterfowl along with an excellent selection of West African waterbirds.
 White-faced Whistling-Duck and Garganey are likely in large numbers and the huge colony of Great White Pelicans promises to be a wondrous spectacle.
 Time permitting, we’ll take a boat ride to get close to them.
 Other waterfowl include Marbled Duck, Fulvous Whistling-Duck, Spur-winged Goose, and Knob-billed Duck.
 Innumerable shorebirds, cormorants, herons, egrets, ibis, spoonbills, and flamingos will contribute to the cacophony.
 Also here are Greater Swamp Warbler, Winding Cisticola, and the very localized moptanus race of African Stonechat.
+In the drier areas, we should find Black Crowned-Crane, another Sahelian specialty, and we’ll search for the stately and declining Arabian Bustard, although views of this are never guaranteed, and for Chestnut-bellied Sandgrouse.
+We’ll also hope for a couple of rather tricky estrildids; Quailfinch and Zebra Waxbill, and by now we may be familiar as well with at least two forms of the taxonomically confusing Great Grey Shrike complex.
+Night in Djoudj National Bird Sanctuary.

 Day 13: We’ll depart early and make the short journey north to Wassadou.
-We’ll have most of the day to wander on foot around the wonderful, bird-filled Wassadou Camp, a superb spot on the Gambia River where Egyptian Plover vies for attention with African Finfoot and White-crowned Lapwings.
+We’ll have most of the day to wander on foot around the wonderful, bird-filled Wassadou Camp, a superb spot on the Gambia River where Egyptian Plover vies for attention with African Finfoot and White-crowned Lapwing.
 The highly localized Adamawa Turtle-Dove is also present in good numbers.
 Gorgeous Red-throated and Northern Carmine Bee-eaters breed along the river, and we may be able to take a short boat trip to get close to these harlequins of the bird world.
-The possibilities here are many and include Palm-nut Vulture, Western Banded Snake-Eagle, Giant, Blue-breasted, and Shining-blue Kingfishers, Blue-bellied Roller, Stone Partridge, Swamp Flycatcher, Grey Tit-flycatcher, African Blue Flycatcher, Bronze-tailed Starling, and Black-faced Firefinch (here of the highly localized race vinacea, sometimes treated as a separate species, Vinaceous Firefinch) among many, many others.
+The possibilities here are many and include Palm-nut Vulture, Western Banded Snake-Eagle, Giant, Blue-breasted, and Shining-blue Kingfishers, Blue-bellied Roller, Stone Partridge, Swamp Flycatcher, Grey Tit-Flycatcher, African Blue-Flycatcher, Bronze-tailed Starling, and Black-faced Firefinch (here of the highly localized race vinacea, sometimes treated as a separate species, Vinaceous Firefinch) among many, many others.

-In the evening we’ll listen one of Africa’s most sought-after owls: Pel’s Fishing Owl.
-Sightings are never guaranteed, and the camp can go weeks without seeing them; nonetheless, we have a realistic chance of finding one, along with other nocturnal species such as Northern White-faced Owl, White-backed Night-heron, and Long-tailed Nightjar.
+In the evening we’ll listen for one of Africa’s most sought-after owls: Pel’s Fishing Owl.
+Sightings are never guaranteed, and the camp can go weeks without seeing them; nonetheless, we have a realistic chance of finding one, along with other nocturnal species such as Northern White-faced Owl, White-backed Night Heron, and Long-tailed Nightjar.
 Throughout our stay, the company of Green Monkeys, Western Red Colobus, and perhaps a snorkeling Hippopotamus will keep us entertained.
 Night in Wassadou.

 Day 14: We’ll have all morning to bird around Wassadou, cleaning up on anything we may have missed before driving to the town of Kolda.
 Night in Kolda.

 Day 15: We’ll continue west to the town of Ziguinchor in the remote region of Basse Casamance, the most southwesterly province of Senegal and separated from most of the country by The Gambia.
-We’ll check in to our hotel then spend the afternoon birding locally.
+We’ll check in to our hotel, then spend the afternoon birding locally.

 Basse Casamance is seldomly visited by birders, but that seems set to change.
 Here, the last reaches of the Upper Guinea forests end at the Casamance River, and we’ll find an interesting set of birds waiting for us.
 A forest block near Ziguinchor holds a few pairs of Turati’s Boubou, a species thought to be restricted to the seldom-visited arc of Guinea-Bissau to Sierra Leone and only discovered in Senegal in 2018.
-Also present are Leaf-love, Western Nicator, Green Hylia, and the recently split Western Square-tailed Drongo.
+Also present are Leaf-love, Western Nicator, Green Hylia, and Square-tailed Drongo.
 Night in Ziguinchor.

-Day 17: We have the morning to explore this fascinating region and in particular search for another highly localized species - the distinctive Capuchin Babbler.
-Good numbers of them inhabit this forest, along with Senegal Parrots and Red-bellied Paradise-flycatchers.
+Day 17: We'll have the morning to explore this fascinating region and in particular search for another highly localized species - the distinctive Capuchin Babbler.
+Good numbers of them inhabit this forest, along with Senegal Parrots and Red-bellied Paradise-Flycatchers.
 As if Capuchin Babblers were not hard enough to see in West Africa, a new proposal to split the species into three has resulted in the birds from Senegal to the western Ivory Coast becoming ‘Grey-hooded’ Capuchin Babblers.
 If we have time, we’ll search an area of marshes and dry paddy fields looking for such localized species as Quailfinch and Yellow-throated Longclaw.
 The weavers here are worthy of close attention too, as Red-headed Quelea is possible among the many Red-billed Queleas and Yellow-crowned Bishops.
 Our luck with waterbirds will depend on water levels but wintering Montagu’s Harriers and circling vultures should feature.
-In the afternoon we’ll catch a domestic flight back to Dakar in time for our evening flights home.
+In the afternoon we’ll catch a domestic flight back to Dakar where the tour concludes in time for evening flights home.

-Last updated Mar 05, 2024
+Last updated Dec 15, 2024

 Tour Information (Click to see more)